DaveSkender/Stock.Indicators/indicators/T3/README.md

 The first `6×(N-1)` periods will have `null` values since there's not enough data to calculate.
 We always return the same number of elements as there are in the historical quotes.

-:warning: **Warning**: The first `TBD` periods will have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.
+:warning: **Warning**: The first `6×(N-1)+250` periods will have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.

 ### T3Result